raspberrypilearning/ghostbusters/en/step_3.md

 --- challenge ---
 ## Challenge: more randomness
-Can you make your ghost `wait` a random amount of time before appearing?
-Can you use the `set size` block to make your ghost a random size each time it appears?
+Can you make your ghost `wait`{:class=”blockcontrol”}
+ a random amount of time before appearing?
+Can you use the `set size`{:class=”blocklooks”} block to make your ghost a random size each time it appears?
 --- /challenge ---